 Programme of research and critical analysis of cultural and professional issues related to a student's individual practice interests.

 10 credits equates to 100 hours of study, which is a combination of lectures, seminars and practical sessions, and independent study.
 A three year degree qualification typically comprises 360 credits (120 credits per year).
 The exact composition of your study time and assessments for the course will vary according to your option choices and style of learning, but it could be—

-The recent move of the BBC and ITV children’s departments to MediaCityUK has enhanced an already strong children’s media ecosystem.
-Skilled talent in animation is necessary not only for the high-profile children’s animation programming, but also for the myriad of agencies that produce high-end animated content for gaming, marketing/advertising, e-learning, publishing, visual effects, augmented reality, architectural visualisation, app development, prototyping, etc. There is an ever-growing demand in Manchester for this type of talent, which makes MMU’s focus on future animation so timely and exciting.
-Graduates will be able to use their skills to work all over the world in what is a truly global industry.
-Animation graduates from the UK are often invited to work in Canada and the US, South America, Asia (specifically Singapore, Japan, South Korea, Malaysia, and Hong Kong), Australia, New Zealand, Germany, Ireland, France, Scandinavia and increasingly, China.
+The move of the BBC and ITV children’s departments to MediaCityUK has enhanced an already strong children’s media ecosystem.
+Skilled talent in animation is necessary not only for the high-profile children’s animation programming, but also for the myriad of agencies that produce high-end animated content for gaming, marketing/advertising, e-learning, publishing, visual effects, augmented reality, architectural visualisation, app development, prototyping, etc. There is an ever-growing demand in Manchester for this type of talent, which makes Manchester Met’s focus on future animation so timely and exciting.

 Apply through UCAS.